This program is offered at the Toronto and Cambridge campus.

-Students who complete our structured Network Cabling Specialist Pre-Apprenticeship (Estimation Track) course will receive theory instruction together with the hands-on training methodology taught by highly trained instructors.
+Students who complete our structured Network Cabling Specialist course will receive theory instruction together with the hands-on training methodology taught by highly trained instructors.
 Students will develop skills in reading network design documentation, part list set up and purchase, pulling and mounting cable, cable management, choosing wiring closets and patch panel installation and termination as well as the installation of jacks and cable testing.

 Program length: 24 weeks

 Take the PAT Institute "Career Training Readiness Quiz"